WeirauchLab/RELI/README.md

 ### Other platforms

-RELI has been verified to build and run on the following platforms:
+RELI has also been verified to build and run on the following platforms (in addition to GNU/Linux):

 * Windows with [Cygwin][cyg] and GCC 5.4.0 (ensure the `gcc-g++`, `make`, `gsl`, and `libgsl-devel`, and `curl` packages are installed, at a minimum)